Sajantoor/Rush-Hour-Solver/readme.md

 By luck, or by some Programming God providence, Sajan decided to stop trusting the promised performance of Java Streams, and so he has re-written the above lines as follows:

-- find the index of a needed `car` in the list
+- find the index of a needed `Car` in the list
 ```java
 // get index of car, linear search
 for (int i = 0; i < size; i++) {